LloydTao/Hackathon-Junction-2021/README.md

 The `backend/` handles the business logic of the consumer app.
 It stores users, messages and flags within a database, and exposes REST endpoints for sending and flagging messages.

-### Data-Science
+### Data science

-The `Data-Science/` directory contains the code necessary for training and deploying message screening models.
+The `data_science/` directory contains the code necessary for training and deploying message screening models.
 The `backend/` uses these models to check if a message is profane, and the models can re-train on flagged messages within the database.